sciZer0/7/v/README.md

 The Vote blockchain ideally solves this problem from day one.

-<h3 align="center">Big Problem 2</h3>
+<h3 align="center">Problem 2</h3>

-The big problem 2 is that on each of the existing blockchains, each network congestion always leads to an increase in gas prices which, in its turn, always leads to an increase in the total amount of tokens that the servants (miners/validators) receive during the time including the congestion.
+The problem 2 is that on each of the existing blockchains, each network congestion always leads to an increase in gas prices which, in its turn, always leads to an increase in the total amount of tokens that the servants (miners/validators) receive during the time including the congestion.

 Ideally, network congestions, inevitably leading to an increase in gas prices, must never lead to an increase in the total amount of tokens that the servants (miners/validators) receive during the time including the congestion — instead, this whole token increase must be burned.

 The Vote blockchain ideally solves this problem from day one.

-<h3 align="center">Big Problem 3</h3>
+<h3 align="center">Problem 3</h3>

-The big problem 3 is that, for now, in the industry, there is the mainstream wrong belief that only one single way is for a blockchain to build up its "51% attack" resistance:
+The problem 3 is that, for now, in the industry, there is the mainstream wrong belief that only one single way is for a blockchain to build up its "51% attack" resistance:

 **the more nodes in a network, the more resilient this network is to a 51% attack.**